Australian Native Ground Cover

 For a dry hot garden or for those who prefer a productive garden filled with herbs and fruits.
 This Rosemary is designed to grow sideways across your garden floor but still provides the exact same foliage for culinary or aromatic uses.

-FAQs – Ground Cover Plants
+FAQs – Australian Native Ground Cover

 What is the fastest growing ground cover plant?